hesusruiz/VCBackend/README.md

 # Configuration

 The configuration file in `server.yaml` provides for some configuration of VCDemo.
-An example config file is:
+Below you can see an example configuration file.
+In order to run the demo yourself, the minimum changes are related to the domain names that have to be accessible externally:

 ```yaml
 server: